| First Documented Encounter | 1887, Wexford County, Michigan. Two lumberjacks near the Garland Swamp, Manistee River corridor. |

 The Ten Year Cycle: Data or Legend?

-The ten-year cycle is usually dismissed first, and with reason.
-It originated with Steve Cook as a storytelling device, its structure closer to folklore than observation.
+The ten-year cycle is the feature of the Michigan case most often dismissed first, and with reason.
+It originated with Cook as a storytelling device, its structure closer to folklore than observation.
 The difficulty is that earlier, independent accounts appear to align with it.
-Reports from 1937, 1967, along with patterns in the 1950s and 1977, fall into the same rhythm despite predating the song.
-Cook was unaware of most of these cases when he created the cycle, and the witnesses had no shared framework or knowledge of any pattern at the time.
+Reports from 1937 and 1967, along with patterns from the 1950s and 1977, fall into the same rhythm despite predating Cook's song entirely.
+Cook was unaware of most of these cases when he constructed the cycle, and the witnesses had no shared framework or knowledge of any pattern at the time of their encounters.

-The 2007 cycle year produced a cluster of reported encounters from across the Manistee corridor, with the 2017 year producing a further cluster documented by the North American Dogman Project and compiled through the testimony archive at Dogman Encounters Radio.
-At time of writing,the 2027 cycle year is roughly a year away, giving those who take the pattern seriously a clear, testable prediction.
-For everyone else, it is at least a reason to watch what comes out of the Manistee National Forest over the next year..
+The 2007 cycle year produced a documented cluster of encounters from across the Manistee corridor.
+The 2017 year produced a further cluster compiled by the North American Dogman Project through the testimony archive at Dogman Encounters Radio.
+The 2027 cycle year is roughly a year away at time of writing, providing a clear, testable prediction for those who take the pattern seriously and a reason to watch the Manistee corridor regardless.

 The Gable Film: What Value In A Hoax?

-In 2007, another cycle year, a film known as the Gable Film appeared online, presented as recovered 8mm footage from the 1970s.
-It begins with ordinary home scenes, children on snowmobiles, a man chopping wood, a dog in a yard, before shifting in its final moments to a dark, four-legged creature at the edge of a treeline.
-Its movement struck many viewers as unnatural, and when it turns toward the camera, the footage cuts abruptly.
+In 2007, another cycle year, a piece of footage known as the Gable Film appeared online, presented as recovered 8mm home movie footage from the 1970s.
+It opens with ordinary domestic scenes: children on snowmobiles, a man chopping wood, a dog in a yard.
+In its final moments, a dark, four-legged creature appears at the edge of a treeline, moving in a way that struck many viewers as wrong before turning toward the camera and ending the footage abruptly.

-The film spread rapidly through the cryptozoological community, taken seriously by a significant number of researchers before a second piece of footage appeared purporting to show the aftermath of the incident, with what appeared to be a police investigation at the scene.
-The two pieces together formed a compelling narrative appearing to provide the Michigan Dogman file with something it had never previously had: visual evidence of the creature itself.
+The film spread rapidly through the cryptozoological community and was taken seriously by experienced researchers.
+A second piece of footage then appeared, purporting to show the aftermath of the incident with what appeared to be a police investigation at the scene.
+Together they offered the Michigan Dogman file something it had never previously had: apparent visual evidence.

-The Gable Film was later exposed as a hoax.
-Its creator, Mike Agrusa, came forward ahead of a 2010 episode of MonsterQuest, explaining how he used vintage equipment and props to recreate a convincing 1970s home movie, even playing both the man and the creature himself.
+The Gable Film was a deliberate hoax.
+Its creator, Mike Agrusa, came forward ahead of a 2010 episode of MonsterQuest, explaining how he had used vintage equipment and props to produce a convincing 1970s home movie, playing both the man and the creature himself.

-What matters is not the hoax itself, but what it reveals.
-Mike Agrusa was able to produce convincing “evidence” on a basic budget, using little more than costume and camera technique, yet it persuaded experienced researchers and took years, plus his own admission, to disprove.
-It highlights how fragile the evidential ground is: if a single individual can create something that withstands scrutiny for that long, then distinguishing genuine anomalies from well-made fabrications becomes inherently difficult.
-If an admitted hoax is that difficult to identify as such, the question of how many other pieces of footage in the broader cryptozoological record are similarly unconvincing hoaxes not yet admitted becomes considerably more uncomfortable than the simple story of a debunked film tends to suggest.
+The hoax itself is less interesting than what it demonstrates.
+Agrusa produced convincing apparent evidence on a basic budget using costume and camera technique, and it persuaded experienced researchers for years before his own admission exposed it.
+If a single individual can fabricate something that withstands scrutiny for that long, the question of how many other pieces of footage in the broader cryptozoological record represent similar fabrications not yet admitted becomes considerably more uncomfortable than the simple story of one debunked film tends to suggest.

 The Gable Film does not undermine the Dogman case, because the case was never built on footage.
-It rests on witness testimony, and a 2007 hoax does not explain what was reported in 1937 or 1887.
-What it does do is set the standard.
-The subject demands a high evidential bar.
-Visual material can be fabricated convincingly, while the testimony record, despite its flaws, remains the more substantial body of evidence and should be treated with that weight.
+It rests on witness testimony, and a 2007 hoax explains nothing about what was reported in 1937 or 1887.
+What it does do is set the evidential standard.
+Visual material can be fabricated convincingly; the testimony record, for all its flaws, remains the more substantial body of evidence and should be treated with that weight.

 Explanations & Theories

-The standard sceptical account holds that Cook's song created a cultural template into which ambiguous wildlife encounters could be retrospectively fitted, apparent consistency across the witness record reflecting the influence of a shared narrative rather than a shared experience of any actual creature.
-This argument has gravity for the post-1987 accounts.
-The northwestern Lower Peninsula has a recovering wolf population, large populations of coyotes and black bears, the kind of dense forest margin habitat in which large animals are most easily misidentified, together with a cultural framework established by Cook's song and amplified by decades of media coverage, providing ready-made descriptors for anyone having an unusual encounter with a large animal in poor light.
+The standard sceptical account holds that Cook's song created a cultural template into which ambiguous wildlife encounters could be retrospectively fitted, with the apparent consistency across the witness record reflecting the influence of a shared narrative rather than shared experience of any actual creature.
+This argument has genuine force for the post-1987 accounts.
+The northwestern Lower Peninsula has a recovering wolf population, large populations of coyotes and black bears, and the kind of dense forest-margin habitat in which large animals are most easily misidentified.
+Add a cultural framework established by Cook's song and amplified by decades of media coverage, and you have ready-made descriptors for anyone having an unusual encounter with a large animal in poor light.

 The argument runs into difficulty when applied to the pre-1987 record.
 Robert Fortney in 1937 had no cultural template.
 The Allegan County witnesses in the 1950s had no Dogman legend to draw on.
 The Cross Village accounts from 1967 predate the song by twenty years, describing in the Odawa traditional territory on the northern Lake Michigan shore exactly the kind of encounter that the older indigenous traditions of the same territory had been describing for generations.
 The consistency of description across accounts that could not have influenced each other is the strongest argument against the pure cultural construction hypothesis, and it is one the sceptical account has not fully answered.

-The biological species hypothesis, holding that an unknown large bipedal canine inhabits the forests of northwestern Michigan as an undiscovered animal, faces the familiar problem afflicting every Dogman case file. (including other large cryptids such as Bigfoot): a biological creature generating this volume of sightings over this time period in this geographic area should have left physical evidence, should have been photographed clearly, should have been struck by vehicles, should have left remains.
-The absence of such evidence is a genuine problem, though one applying equally to several other large animals whose existence was doubted until physical evidence eventually confirmed it.
+The biological species hypothesis, holding that an unknown large bipedal canine inhabits the forests of northwestern Michigan as an undiscovered animal, faces the familiar problem common to every Dogman case file and to large cryptids generally: a biological creature generating this volume of sightings over this time period in this geographic area should have left physical evidence, should have been photographed clearly, should have been struck by vehicles, should have left remains.
+The absence of such evidence is a genuine problem, though one that has applied equally to several other large animals whose existence was doubted until physical evidence eventually confirmed it.

-The non-biological framework, which the most serious researchers have been increasingly willing to consider, holds that the Michigan Dogman belongs to the same category of entity the Ojibwe Ma'iingan tradition describes, a being whose relationship to physical space is not identical to that of an ordinary biological animal, whose appearances are territorially determined, whose consistent resistance to photographic confirmation and physical evidence recovery reflects something about its nature rather than simply the difficulty of locating a large animal in dense forest.
-This is not a framework admitting of easy answers, but it is one that the full weight of the witness record pushes toward more insistently than any of the purely naturalistic alternatives.
+The non-biological framework, which the most serious researchers have been increasingly willing to consider, holds that the Michigan Dogman belongs to the same category of entity the Ojibwe Ma'iingan tradition describes: a being whose relationship to physical space is not identical to that of an ordinary biological animal, whose appearances are territorially determined, and whose consistent resistance to photographic confirmation reflects something about its nature rather than simply the difficulty of locating a large animal in dense forest.
+This is not a framework that admits of easy answers.
+It is, however, the one the full weight of the witness record pushes toward more insistently than any of the purely naturalistic alternatives.

-In terms of knowledge, the Michigan Dogman is the most complex case in the series because a known piece of cultural invention sits inside the evidence and has to be teased out before anything else can be judged.
-Once that is done, what remains is a set of earlier, independent witness accounts which describe a consistent creature, located within a specific region, witnessed by people with no connection to each other and no shared framework to shape what they saw.
+The Michigan Dogman is the most complex case in this series because a known piece of cultural invention sits inside the evidence and has to be separated out before anything else can be assessed.
+Once that is done, what remains is a set of earlier, independent witness accounts describing a consistent creature, located within a specific region, reported by people with no connection to each other and no shared framework to shape what they saw.

-Steve Cook set out to invent a local legend and instead collided with something older.
-As he later put it, he had stumbled into a tradition that stretched back into Native American history, but the path there does not read as accidental.
+Cook set out to invent a local legend and collided with something older.
+As he put it, he had stumbled into a tradition stretching back into Native American history.
 In trying to create a creature for northern Michigan, he found a territory that already seemed to have one.

 The next cycle year is 2027.
 The Manistee National Forest is not getting any smaller, and the tradition it carries is not getting any lighter.
 Someone should be paying attention.